Description of the Pre-Employment Transition Services Questwell provides (Pre-ETS):

 Work Place Readiness - these are services to help you get ready for the challenges of work.
 This may include hands-on-training in soft skills, customer service, work place communication as well as peer mentoring, independent living skills, accessing transportation training program: "Getting TO Work" and self-advocacy.

 Instruction in Self Advocacy – Live the life you want.
 These are services to help you understand more about yourself and how to interact with the world.

 Questwell provides the above services all through hands-on-interaction learn, we mentor the student in the community by attending at career fairs and job fairs with the student teaching them how to get the most out of a job fair.
 Questwell organizes hands on discovery skills workshops.
 Questwell sets up guided tours of work sites for the student to watching and learning what employees do even behind the scenes, beyond what you see at the front of the business.
-Best of all every activity is customized to the student’s interests student never in a group of more than 3 and most of the time all the learning is one-to-one.
+Best of all every activity is customized to the student’s interests with in the group.

 Pre-Employment Transition Services